-Doing two things at once, I set out to prove my bold assertion that there is more in “one line” of the introductory dialogues of Plato than in a whole textbook of modern psychology.
-Having done that with ease, I also wanted, in the book on psychology, to follow the path of Carl Jung, first discussing the shadow, and then what he calls anima and animus.
-Quickly, though, I was diverted into Shakespeare commentary, taking up Romeo and Juliet, A Midsummer Nights Dream, and hopefully one day The Tempest.
+There is more in “one line” of the introductory dialogues of Plato than in a whole textbook of modern psychology.
+Following the path of Carl Jung, the shadow is addressed first, and then what he calls anima and animus.
 The best piece I have on the shadow is the teaching of Jesus on the log and the beam, in a blog above as well as in the psych category.
 The shadow at first corresponds to the level of the three part Platonic soul called appetite, but the shadow effects the soul and mind, and is the apprenticeship or beginning of the quest of self knowledge.
 What we do not see in ourselves appears in another, in our faction with our fellows.
 Our faction with the outer world is of course based upon our faction within.
 The same is apparent in the psychological truth that what we do to others is in truth done to us, that if we do not forgive, we are not forgiven, etc. That is how the things of the “personal” shadow work.
 In some sense, too the principle must hold especially for what Jung would have to call the “collective” shadow.

 Bruce Lee has demonstrated how the principle applies in the martial arts, when his “Cain” (In the television show “Kung Fu”) was trying to fight an imaginary demon in a cave.
 His old blind teacher appeared, and said, “Why have you left the Tao?”
 Cain returned from his flashback in memory, and the imaginary demon had disappeared.
 All things of the shadow and faction are like that.
 But the next level, after the recognition of he personal shadow, is love, belonging to the second or middle of the three parts of the soul.